Should you make your add to cart section sticky (that is, it stays visible when scrolling)?

-We show results from a simple AB test where we tested having the entire add to cart area be sticky versus not sticky on desktop devices for an ecommerce site in the supplement space.
+In this article, we present results from a simple AB test where we tested having the entire add to cart area be sticky versus not sticky on desktop devices for an ecommerce site in the supplement space.

 Building a Data Driven Culture: AB Tests Can Help Settle Endless Debates

 When you read about AB tests online, most articles have a nice predictable pattern: (a) We had a great hypothesis. (b) we tested it (c) it worked and got a conversion lift!

 But when you do enough AB testing (we run hundreds of AB tests on ecommerce sites every year), you come to learn that most tests don’t end up so neat and clean.

 So instead, we urge you to think of an alternative, but also valuable use case of AB testing:

 Run a test to learn about your customers even when you could make arguments for either variation being “better” and there isn’t consensus on which one is “obviously going to win” (a phrase we often hear clients use).

 Let’s use this article’s example to learn why this “ab tests for learning” use case is so useful: For this sticky add to cart button example, in the traditional design process, people in the company would debate in a conference room (or by email, or in Slack), about having a sticky vs. non-sticky add to cart area on their product page.

 They’d go in circles fighting with each other about which is better, which is more on brand, which competitors do something similar, and on and on.

 Then, either the higher ranking person wins or an executive steps in and gives their official decision like Caesar at the Colosseum (even though 99% of the time the executive is not a UX expert).